-I don’t mind admitting it… I love glue.
-I have at least six different kinds in the cupboard at any one time, and PVA is a can’t-do-without staple.
+I don’t mind admitting it… I love wood glue.
+I have at least six different kinds in the cupboard at any one time, and PVA glue is a can’t-do-without staple.
 I’ve used it for all manner of creative, practical and DIY projects.
 It’s low cost, safe, easy to use and incredibly handy.
 But what is PVA’s secret?
 What lies behind this seemingly simple product that makes it such a useful piece of your wood finishes kit… what is PVA glue?

 What is PVA?